ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/rest_api_docs.rst

    ``/v2/groups/documents/<DOCUMENT_ID>/upload`` as an ``octet-stream`` (A Document may be updated using an HTTP PUT to this same endpoint)

-NOTE: Any file type may be uploaded to the system, which are stored and not rendered for security considerations
+.. note:: Any file type may be uploaded to the system, which are stored and not rendered for security considerations

 Malware Documents
 ^^^^^^^^^^^^^^^^^